Mindanao Advice

 Midnight bathers

-Despite council cuts and reduced program, hundreds were out in the fire and smoke-filled night drinking loads of alcohol accompanied by drums.
-It was like being in the center of a controlled catastrophe and the party went on to the early morning.
+Despite council cuts and a reduced program, hundreds were out in the fire- and smoke-filled night, drinking loads of alcohol accompanied by drums.
+It felt like being in the center of a controlled catastrophe, and the party went on until the early morning.

 Share this post